jan-koupil/scrimba-advent-calendar-2020/readme.md

 Let's list those challenges and add some detail to them.

 ## A humble warning
 *This text contains some performance tests.
 These are very simple synthetic tests on unnaturally many iterations or insanely long inputs and can differ from real-life usage.
-All the tests can be checked at https://github.com/jan-koupil/scrimba-advent-calendar-2020*
+All the tests can be checked at https://github.com/jan-koupil/scrimba-advent-calendar-2020, but don't forget tu turn on your browser's [exact perfomance timing](https://developer.mozilla.org/en-US/docs/Web/API/Performance/now)A*

 ## [Challenge 1: 🍬 Intro](https://scrimba.com/scrim/cob9641788b7a3e77490f4251)